gookarthik/Hii/README.md

 Download JDK for Windows
 -

--  To download JDK in windows, Open this link https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html in Chrome and Enter
+-  To download JDK in windows, Open this link https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html in browser and Enter
 - Here Accept the license and click on Windows x64 jdk link, it starts downloading.

--  Go to downloads and double click on jdk-8u161-windows-x64.exe, Pop-up window will open which ask for Do you want to allow this app to make changes to your PC?, Click Yes, just give next next, it will install and finally give close after installation.
+-  Go to downloads, and double click on jdk-8u161-windows-x64.exe, Pop-up window will open which ask for Do you want to allow this app to make changes to your PC?, Click Yes, just give next next, it will install and finally give close after installation.
 - Now go to C Drive, go to Program Files then java, here we can find both jdk and jre installed files.

 	Verifying jdk installation